 Pickpocket Hotspots

-The highest-risk areas for pickpocketing are around the Eiffel Tower, the Champs-Elysees, Sacre-Coeur and Montmartre, the areas around major train stations (especially Gare du Nord and Chatelet-Les Halles), and on Metro lines 1 and 4.
-These areas are safe to visit, but keep your valuables secure.
-Use a cross-body bag with locking zippers, keep your phone in a front pocket or zipped bag compartment, and wear backpacks on your front in crowded situations.
+The riskiest spots cluster around the Eiffel Tower, the Champs-Elysees, Sacre-Coeur and Montmartre, the major train stations (Gare du Nord and Chatelet-Les Halles especially), and Metro lines 1 and 4.
+None of this means avoid them; it means keep your valuables locked down.
+Carry a cross-body bag with zip closures, keep your phone in a front pocket or a zipped compartment, and swing your backpack around to your front in a crush.

 Common Scams

-Watch out for these well-known schemes: the ring scam, where someone “finds” a gold ring near you and tries to sell it while an accomplice picks your pocket; petition signers near tourist sites who distract you while others steal your belongings; fake police officers who ask to “check your wallet” — real French police never do this; and the friendship bracelet scam near Sacre-Coeur, where someone ties a bracelet on your wrist and then demands aggressive payment.
-The best defense is to politely but firmly say “Non, merci” and keep walking.
+A few schemes come up again and again.
+The ring scam, where someone “finds” a gold ring near you and tries to sell it while a partner works your pockets.
+The petition signers near the sights who get you scribbling while someone else lifts your things.
+The fake police officers who ask to “check your wallet,” which real French police never do.
+And the friendship bracelet scam by Sacre-Coeur, where someone knots a bracelet onto your wrist and then demands payment, loudly.
+The fix for all of it is the same: a firm “Non, merci,” and keep moving.

 Areas to Exercise Caution

-While most of Paris is safe during the day, certain areas warrant extra caution after dark: Gare du Nord and the surrounding streets, Chatelet-Les Halles at night, the northern parts of the 18th and 19th arrondissements, and Bois de Boulogne park (safe during daylight but should be avoided after dark).
-Stick to well-lit, populated streets when walking at night, and use taxis or rideshares for late-night transportation to less familiar areas.
+Most of Paris is fine by day, but a few areas call for more care after dark: Gare du Nord and the streets around it, Chatelet-Les Halles at night, the northern stretches of the 18th and 19th arrondissements, and the Bois de Boulogne (lovely in daylight, best avoided once it’s dark).
+Stick to well-lit, busy streets when you’re walking late, and take a taxi or rideshare for night trips to anywhere you don’t already know.

 Practical Essentials: Documents, Money, Phones & More